-We encourage students to seek outside extracurricular opportunities for activities that we cannot sponsor at the Academy - subject to sending school permission.
-However, it is expected that students will join an Academy team, club, or organization, rather than the corresponding program at their sending schools if both exist.
-Students may not join a sending school team that directly competes against the Academy (e.g. Math team, CyberPatriot, STEM Fairs, Robotics).
+We encourage students to seek outside extracurricular opportunities for activities that we cannot sponsor at Mass Academy - subject to sending school permission.
+However, it is expected that students will join a Mass Academy team, club, or organization, rather than the corresponding program at their sending schools if both exist.
+Students may not join a sending school team that directly competes against Mass Academy (e.g. Math team, CyberPatriot, STEMFairs, Robotics).

-Athletics programs at sending schools count as extracurriculars for Mass Academy, but are also subject to approval by sending school districts.
+Athletics programs at sending schools count as extracurriculars for Mass Academy but are also subject to approval by sending school districts.